unfold/react-firebase/README.md

 #### Remarks

 * It needs to be invoked two times.
-The first time with its arguments described above, and a second time, with the component: `connect(mapPropsToSubscriptions, mapFirebaseToProps, mergeProps)(MyComponent)`.
+The first time with its arguments described above, and a second time, with the component: `connect(mapFirebaseToProps)(MyComponent)`.

 * It does not modify the passed React component.
 It returns a new, connected component, that you should use instead.